|Grand Prix Barcelona|

 - Ear plugs or ear muffs

-The Circuit de Catalunya is a very large and very exposed area.
+The Circuit de Barcelona-Catalunya is a large and exposed area.
 The races will be taking place under the Spanish sun at the height of the summer.
 Bear this in mind when preparing for your day and bring everything that you can to make the experience as pleasant as possible.

 Many people also bring ear muffs or earplugs or headphones to the event as the noise produced by the cars can be extremely loud.
 True Formula 1 aficionados have headphones with special built-in radios.
 This allows them to listen to the race commentary whilst blocking out external noise.

-The Circuit de Catalunya has various facilities for disabled customers.
+The Circuit de Barcelona-Catalunya has various facilities for customers with a disability.

 The main grandstand has lifts and adapted toilets.
 Grandstand G also has a adapted toilets.